Tracardi/tracardi/README.md

  * **Automation** - TRACARDI is a great framework for creating marketing automation apps.
 You can send your data to other systems easily

-If you want to see Tracardi in action subscribe to our [Youtube channel](https://bit.ly/3pbdbPR).
+If you want to see Tracardi in action subscribe to our [:tv: Youtube channel](https://bit.ly/3pbdbPR).

 ## 👇 Installation and getting started

-The easiest way to run TRACARDI is to run it as a docker container.
+The easiest way to run TRACARDI is to run it as a :whale: docker container.

 Install docker and docker-compose on your local machine, go to TRACARDI folder, and run one line command: